PupoSDC/wheat-union/README.md

 The above decision also means the application can only be enjoyed in development mode since there is no infrastructure to supply the production build API calls.

+One the application requirements was the ability to filter through users.
+This is very conductive to a "table with filters" design which I particularly don't like.
+I opted to shift this concept and use a more modern approach of using a minimalist preview of user data, and an omnisearch functionality to filter through users.
+The implementation of this is rather naive, but serves as a proof of concept of how to achieve the desired functionality with a more pleasent UX and significantly less code.

 For reference, the total amount of time spent on this project was around 14-16h.

 ### What would the next steps be